namastex888/Agent-LLM-CLI/README.md

-# AgentCLI
+# Agent-LLM-CLI

-AgentCLI is a CLI for interacting with https://github.com/Josh-XT/Agent-LLM.
+Agent-LLM-CLI is a CLI for interacting with https://github.com/Josh-XT/Agent-LLM.

-It's built with Python and uses the `cmd2` library for building the CLI, and `requests` for making HTTP requests to the agent's API.
+It's built with Python and uses the `cmd2` library for building the CLI, and `requests` for making HTTP requests to the Agent-LLM API.

 ## Features

-AgentCLI provides several features including:

 - Listing all agents
 - Adding a new agent